 Like meals and marriages, not all runs go well.
 They can start badly, continue badly, and end badly.
 As a narrative, this doesn’t work, but life’s not fiction so it doesn’t have to.

 I ran today.
 I wondered how it would go; it was my usual Parkrun but it felt like new territory because during recent hospital shenanigans, I’ve barely slept and lost half a stone.
 My sense of displacement was heightened when I got there and hardly knew anyone; some friends were running at Eden (I’d been invited but couldn’t make it), two were hobbled by injuries, others were trying a new Parkrun, and the peeing rain probably did away with a few more.
 Either way, the usual crowd were missing.
 By the time two bowled up at the start, the crowd was tight and I was wedged under a stranger’s armpit.

 The klaxon went off and we started to run.
 My body felt slow in a way that wasn’t to do with fitness, and cold in a way that wasn’t to do with the rain.
 My feet were heavy.
 I revisited every anxiety I’d felt in the last few weeks which messed with my breathing.
 By the mile point, I just wanted to go home — but not my real home; I wanted to go to yesterday’s home, or tomorrow’s home: a home where my children were the same but everything was mended.
 No medical worries.
 No fear.

-If I’d had a friend beside me, I’d have cheered up – but I didn’t, so I lumbered on to the halfway point, stopped to watch the other runners for a moment, messed about with Spotify, and trundled back.
+If I’d had a friend beside me, I’d have cheered up – but I didn’t, so I lumbered up to the halfway point, messed about with Spotify, and trundled back.
 The whole process was entirely pointless.

-If I run with my sons, dog, or friends, it’s to share a moment or a view, not because I’m trying to beat them.
+If I run with my sons, dog, or friends, it’s to share a moment or a view, not to beat them.